MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 #### Split fast path and slow path

-Some systems might have a quant model that is quite complex and takes around 100 mics to 1ms+ to compute.
+Some systems might have a quant model that is quite complex and expensive to compute (say 100 mics to 1ms+).
-This can be a problem if it needs to be fed raw data as trying to process every tick will lead to problems.
+This can be a problem if it needs to be fed raw data as trying to process every tick will lead to processing stale market data.

 The solution is to split the processing paths.
-There is nothing stopping processing from being done on multiple cores.
+There is nothing stopping processing from being done on multiple CPU cores.
 The producer, consumer pattern is very flexible as it is essentially just a directional graph (be careful of cycles).

 ```mermaid